Mass GOP candidate’s TV ad so outrageous that station includes disclaimer

 Hey everyone,

-I have another piece about Republican candidate for secretary of the commonwealth Rayla Campbell.
+I have another piece in DigBoston about Republican candidate for secretary of the commonwealth Rayla Campbell.
 She just won’t stop accusing libraries of carrying child pornography because she is upset about LGBTQ-themed content.

 Just yesterday, I was visiting a library for a research project that involves locating newspaper articles that are not available on the internet and can only be located on clippings and microfilm.
 The reference librarian who assisted me was extremely courteous and helpful.
 Libraries are such a critical resource — every day, librarians do amazing work to make knowledge and entertainment available to everyone in a noncommercial setting.
 It’s appalling that someone seeking political office is falsely accusing librarians of something so grotesque for such a grotesque reason.